 She took the outfit out of her closet and laid it across her bed that still had the covers turned down on it.
 Her bed would later be made up again by one of the many stewards that helped keep her household neat and tidy, what there was of it.
 She then walked into her private bath and took a rather hot shower; it was the one thing that she found that woke her up faster than even a cup full of espresso.
 After taking that hot shower she felt like a new woman ready to take on whatever the day was going to throw at her.

-As she opened the door of her private chambers she smiled as she saw her Chief of Staff, Lisa Spencer, along with a secret service guard.
+As she opened the door of her private chambers she smiled as she saw her Chief of Staff, Sarah Spencer, along with a secret service guard.
 Her Chief of Staff was the one that coordinated every single one of her meetings and kept her on schedule.
-“Good morning Madam President!” she said with far more enthusiasm than Christina could muster that early in the morning.
+“Good morning, Madam President!” she said with far more enthusiasm than Christina could muster that early in the morning.

 How does she seem so perky in the morning?
 She asked herself.
-She breathed out a sign.
-“Morning Lisa,” she said in reply.
+She breathed out a sigh.
+“Morning Sarah,” she said in reply.
 If you had to ask Christina, the jury was still out on whether the morning was going to be a good morning; that hinged on the outcome of her meetings.

 “You definitely look like you’ve settled into your role as president.”
-Crow turned around as Lisa said that.
+Crow turned around as Sarah said that.

 “Oh, stop that,” Crow scoffed, “I’m just a regular person.
 I don’t think of myself as being special just because I’m president.”